May 6, 2023

 Spring is in the air and the seasonal overcast and rains have gone from Switzerland as I write this on Friday, May 5, from the terrace deck in back of my brother Woody’s home above Lake Geneva outside Lausanne.

-A defining characteristic of the Swiss national identity is its obsession with precision.
-The most visible examples would be the handcrafted watches the world knows well, and the country’s gleaming railway trains that pull away from the station precisely when the second-hand hits 12.
+A defining characteristic of the Swiss national identity is its precision.
+The most visible examples would be the handcrafted watches the world knows well, and the gleaming railway trains that pull away from the platform precisely when the second-hand hits 12.

 There’s a popular joke that says if a train here arrives one minute late, there are only two possible explanations: the first is the train is not Swiss; the second is your watch is not Swiss.

 The Swiss are a culturally broad population, with most people here conversant in German and French.
 In Ticino, the Italian-speaking region, they also speak German.
-And most everyone speaks English.
+Nearly everyone speaks English.

 One of the West’s most tradition-rich places, Switzerland is also the world capital of privacy.
 And banking.
 And private banking.

 The standard of living here is as strong as Switzerland’s military, consisting of citizen soldiers who join at 19, report in annually and remain in the same platoon until about age 40.
-And yes, here every roadway shrub is meticulously trimmed, and the cable car that whisks you to the mountaintop has undergone rigorous inspection.
+And yes, here every roadway shrub is trimmed without a stray branch, and the cable car to the mountaintop has undergone rigorous inspection.

 Anachronism versus technology, an austerity that is also comfortable, and a simplicity that belies its luxury and wealth.
 This is classic Switzerland stuff.